openziti/ziti-tunnel-sdk-c/RELEASING.md

 ## Promote Downstream Releases

-Un-ticking the "Set as a pre-release" box on the GitHub release triggers the "Promote Downstream Releases" workflow that has these effects in downstream repositories.
+Newly created GitHub Releases default to a full "latest" release, implying `prerelease: false`.
+GitHub fires the one-time release event `released`, triggering the "Promote Downstream Releases" workflow when a release is created with `prerelease: false` (implied by and mutually exclusive to the default `make_latest: true`) or updated with `prerelease: false`.

-1. Linux packages in Artifactory are promoted to the release repositories in Artifactory.
+1. Linux packages in Artifactory are copied from the "test" repositories to the "stable" repositories in Artifactory.
     1. [the release repo for RPMs](https://netfoundry.jfrog.io/ui/repos/tree/General/zitipax-openziti-rpm-stable?projectKey=zitipax)
     1. [the release repo for DEBs](https://netfoundry.jfrog.io/ui/repos/tree/General/zitipax-openziti-deb-stable?projectKey=zitipax)
 1. Previously-uploaded Docker images in Docker Hub are tagged `:latest`.
 1. There are no effects for the executable binaries that were previously uploaded to the GitHub Release.

-## GitHub Pre-Release vs. Latest Release

-Newly-created GitHub Releases set as the "latest" release in GitHub by default.
-The Releaser may override the latest label by marking any release as "latest" in the GitHub UI or Releases API.
-The Releaser may mark a release as "prerelease" instead of "latest" when creating the release in the GitHub UI or Releases API.
-The "Promote Downstream Releases" workflow will run as soon as the release is created if it is not marked as a prerelease or when an existing prerelease is unmarked, i.e., not a prerelease.